Biden White House Aims To Advance Racial Equity With Executive Actions

 One executive action signed last week requires all federal departments and agencies to look for ways to address racial equity.

-And a senior government official, who spoke to reporters Tuesday morning on the condition of not being identified, said "this is not the end of our work on racial equity," adding "we'll have a lot more work to do in the coming weeks and months."
+And a senior government official, who spoke to reporters Tuesday on the condition of not being identified, said, "This is not the end of our work on racial equity," adding that "we'll have a lot more work to do in the coming weeks and months."